carlmontanari/scrapli/docs/api_docs/channel/async_channel.md

             if processed_channel_input in b"".join(buf.lower().replace(b"\x08", b"").split()):
                 return buf

-    async def _read_until_prompt(self, buf: bytes = b"", prompt: str = "") -> bytes:
+    async def _read_until_prompt(self, buf: bytes = b"") -> bytes:
         """
-        Read until expected prompt is seen
+        Read until expected prompt is seen.

+        This reads until the "normal" `_base_channel_args.comms_prompt_pattern` is seen.
+The `_read_until_explicit_prompt` method can be used to read until some pattern in an arbitrary list of patterns is seen.

         Args:
-            buf: output from previous reads if needed (used in scrapli netconf)
+            buf: output from previous reads if needed (used by scrapli netconf)
-            prompt: prompt to look for if not looking for base prompt (comms_prompt_pattern)

         Returns:
             bytes: output read from channel